rafaqz/Rasters.jl/docs/src/index.md

 A = Raster(filename)
 ```

-Objects with Dimensions other than `X` an `Y` will produce multi-pane plots.
+Objects with Dimensions other than `X` and `Y` will produce multi-pane plots.
-Here we plot every third month in the first year, just using the regular index:
+Here we plot every third month in the first year in one plot:

 ```@example nc
 A[Ti=1:3:12] |> plot